COVID-19 Vaccination FAQs

 Is there anyone who shouldn’t get the vaccine?

 Yes.
 You should not get the vaccine if you have a history of severe allergies or anaphylaxis from any component of the COVID-19 vaccine.
-If you have had a severe allergic reaction to other vaccines, or are pregnant or nursing, it is recommended that you work with your doctor to decide if it is safe for you to be vaccinated.
+If you have had a severe allergic reaction to other vaccines, or are pregnant or nursing, it is recommended that you work with your health care provider to decide if it is safe for you to be vaccinated.

 If I’ve already had the virus, do I need to get vaccinated?